timklapdor/csulx/_posts/2016-07-19-welcome-videos.md

 title: "Welcome Videos"
 date: 2016-07-19 11:22:00 +1100
 category: strategy
-tags: [Learning Communities, Interaction Between Students, Teacher Presence,]
+tags: [Learning Communities, Teacher Presence,]
 description: "Establishing the context for  teaching, learning and assessment in your subject "
 ---